VeryKoolGames/vkg_template/README.md

 # vkg_template
-This is a basic Unity scene with all reusable assets across projects
+This is a base Unity project with all reusable assets across projects